8 Ways To Cut the Legal Costs of Your Military Divorce

 • Information on any other financial assets, such as shares or a life insurance policy

-Another good trick to save money is to make sure you respond promptly to all correspondence from your lawyer; if they have to send you reminders, this will cost you more money.
+Another good tip to save money [and speed your divorce up] is to make sure you respond promptly to all correspondence from your lawyer.
+If they have to send you reminders, this will cost you more money.

-You could also look at other legal options such as collaborative law or family mediation, which could offer an alternative way to resolve your disputes and help you avoid going to court.
+You could also look at other legal options such as family mediation (or the similar but different collaborative law process), which could offer an alternative way to resolve your disputes and help you avoid going to court.

 Divorcing in the Military?
 Contact our specialists today